Mar-a-Lago: Second Trump presidency

 Trump was at Mar-a-Lago on the night of the 2024 United States presidential election.
 While Trump's official watch party was hosted at Palm Beach County Convention Center, where Trump delivered his victory speech, Trump hosted a more exclusive watch party and several private dinners at Mar-a-Lago during election night.
 Attendees at the event included his extended family, close friends and members of the Mar-a-Lago club.
 Elon Musk, Robert F. Kennedy Jr., Dana White and Vivek Ramaswamy were all at the Mar-a-Lago events, as well as foreign political figures such as Nigel Farage and Eduardo Bolsonaro.

 Following his election to a second term as President of the United States, Mar-a-Lago became the base for the second presidential transition of Donald Trump as the president-elect made decisions on the nomination of people for his upcoming administration.

+In February 2026, an armed man was fatally shot after breaching the security perimeter.
+President Trump was not at Mar-a-Lago at the time.

 Architectural style, layout, and materials

 Architecturally, the resort is in Spanish Revival style.
 The house is a Mediterranean-style villa, an adaptation of Hispano-Moresque architecture which was popular in Palm Beach at the time.
 It has a two-story central block with family quarters and service areas in lower subsidiary wings and buildings.
 This arrangement was chosen by Mrs. Post to keep the main house from appearing too massive and to separate the family and service areas from those used for entertaining.
 The house is topped by a seventy-five foot, tile-roofed tower containing bedrooms, baths, and an observation deck with an extensive view of Palm Beach.

 Among the imported materials used were three boatloads of Doria limestone from Genoa visible in the exterior wall facing, some interior structures, arches, and the Barwig sculptures.
 This fossil-bearing limestone was chosen for its quality of rapid aging and its suitability for intricate carving.
 Approximately 20,000 roofing tiles and 2,200 black and white marble floor blocks came from a Cuban castle.
-Spanish tiles are used in the entrance hall, patio, cloisters, and some rooms from a collection of nearly 36,000 15th century tiles that had been assembled in the 1880s by Mrs. Horace Havermeyer.
-This collection is possibly one of the largest in the world.
+Spanish tiles are used in the entrance hall, patio, cloisters, and some rooms from a collection of nearly 36,000 tiles that had been collected by Henry O. and Louisine Havemeyer as originally from a Charles V villa in Guadix, but actually 20th-century imitations.

 The house has 58 bedrooms, 33 bathrooms, a 29 ft pietra dura marble-top dining table, 12 fireplaces, and three bomb shelters.

 On April 18, 2012, members of the American Institute of Architects' Florida chapter ranked Mar-a-Lago fifth on the Florida Architecture: 100 Years.
 100 Places list.